Deploy Azure AD self-service password reset

 - For hybrid users, the password is written back to the on-premises Active Directory via the Azure AD Connect service.
 For more information, see the article What is password writeback.

-Azure Active Directory is license per-user meaning each user has to have an appropriate license for the features they utilize.
+Azure Active Directory is licensed per-user meaning each user has to have an appropriate license for the features they utilize.